tiprankstipranks

 The company may not be able to adequately anticipate, prevent, or mitigate damage resulting from criminal and other illegal or fraudulent activities committed against it or as a result of misconduct or other improper activities by its employees or contractors.

-Global businesses are facing increasing risks of criminal, illegal, and other fraudulent acts.
+Global businesses are facing increasing operational risks, including potential criminal, illegal, and other fraudulent acts.
 Due to the evolving nature of such threats, considering new and sophisticated methods used by criminals, including phishing, misrepresentation, social engineering, and forgery, it is increasingly difficult for the company to anticipate and adequately mitigate these risks.
 In addition, designing and implementing measures to defend against, prevent, and detect these types of activities are increasingly costly and invasive to the operations of the business.
 Misconduct or failure of its employees or contractors to adhere to company policy may further heighten such risks.
-As a result, the company could experience a material loss to the extent that controls and other measures implemented to address these threats fail to prevent or detect such acts.
-In addition, misconduct by its employees or contractors may include intentional or negligent failures to comply with the applicable laws and regulations in the United States and abroad, safeguard personally identifiable information, report financial information or data accurately, or disclose unauthorized activities to the company.
+As a result, the company could experience a material loss if its controls and other measures implemented to address these threats fail to prevent or detect such acts.
+In addition, misconduct by its employees or contractors may include intentional or negligent failures to comply with applicable laws and regulations, safeguard personally identifiable information, report financial information or data accurately, or disclose unauthorized activities to the company.
 Such misconduct could result in legal or regulatory sanctions and threatened or filed lawsuits on behalf of impacted third-parties, including customers and suppliers, against the company, and, as a result, cause serious harm to the company, including to its reputation.
 It is not always possible to identify and deter employee misconduct, and any other precautions the company takes to detect and prevent this activity may not be effective in controlling unknown or unmanaged risks or losses, or in protecting the company from governmental investigations or other actions, including lawsuits on behalf of third-parties, including customers or suppliers, stemming from a failure to comply with these laws or regulations.
 If any such actions are instituted against the company, and it is not successful in defending itself or asserting its rights, those actions could result in the imposition of significant civil, criminal, and administrative penalties, which could have a significant impact on the company's business.
 Whether or not the company is successful in defending against such actions, it could incur substantial costs, including legal fees, and divert the attention of management in defending itself against them.

 Supply Chain1 | 4.0%